Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Proximal gradient method with extrapolation and line search

-We are now ready to show our first convergence result in the following theorem that characterizes a cluster point of the sequence generated by PGels.
-Our proof is similar to that of \cite[Lemma 4]{wnf2009sparse}.
+We are now ready to show our first convergence result in the following theorem that characterizes a cluster point of the sequence generated by the PGels.
+Our proof is inspired by that of \cite[Lemma 4]{wnf2009sparse}.
 However, the arguments involved relies on our potential function \eqref{defpofun} that contains multiple blocks of variables.
-This makes our proof more intricate.
+This makes the analysis more intricate.
 For notational simplicity, from now on, let

 \begin{theorem} Suppose that Assumption \ref{assumfun} holds and $\delta \in [0, \,1)$ is a nonnegative constant.
 Let $\{\bm{x}^k\}$ and $\{\bar{\mu}_k\}$ be the sequences generated by Algorithm \ref{alg_PGels}.
 Then, \begin{itemize}[leftmargin=8mm] \item[{\rm (i)}] \textbf{(boundedness of sequence)} the sequence $\{\bm{x}^k\}$ is bounded;